Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 Carnival, the operator of more than 100 cruise ships, is taking luxury cruise life to a new level, thanks to a tiny little wearable called the Ocean Medallion.

-First unveiled by Carnival CEO Arnold Donald at the CES 2017 tech trade show, the Ocean Medallion has been in the works for more than four years and now the company is rolling it out.
+First unveiled by Carnival CEO Arnold Donald at the CES 2017 tech trade show, the Ocean Medallion has been in the works for more than four years, and now the company is rolling it out.
 It enables the cruise ship operator to stay engaged with its guests anywhere they are inside a 17-deck “love boat.”
 I visited one of Carnival’s ships, the Royal Princess, recently when it was docked in San Francisco and got a VIP tour of the ship.
-It was a magical experience that foretells the way that Internet of Things ought to work, once we all have access to it.
+It was a magical experience that foretells the way that the internet of things ought to work, once we all have access to it.

-The Royal Princess is one of three Carnival cruise ships that have been outfitted with more than 7,000 sensors, 4,000 interactive digital portals, and a couple of data centers.
+The Royal Princess is one of three Carnival cruise ships that have been outfitted with more than 7,000 sensors, 4,000 interactive digital portals, and a couple of datacenters.
 Those devices are connected with thousands of guest smartphones and Medallion wearables.
 And they are synchronized through multi-constellation satellites to the cloud.
 Cruise ships previously were self-contained as far as computing went, but now they are backed up on the cloud.
-Paggett said a ship can now be run from data in the cloud if necessary.
+John Padgett, chief experience and innovation officer at Carnival, said a ship can now be run from data in the cloud if necessary.

-So long as you opt-in (and more than 99.5% of the guests do), you can go anywhere among the 150,000 tons of steel on the ship and it will know where you are.
+So long as you opt in (and more than 99.5% of the guests do), you can go anywhere among the 150,000 tons of steel on the ship and it will know where you are.
 In fact, you can order a drink on your smartphone and a crew member will find you anywhere on the ship and bring it to you.
 I watched them do this at a bar on the ship.
 And, while wearing your Medallion wearable, which is the size of a quarter and weighs 1.8 ounces, you can walk up to your cabin door and it will recognize you and unlock it.

-“MedallionClass is intended to be the most personalized, the most simple vacation experience that exists on the planet at scale,” said John Paggett, chief experience and innovation officer at Carnival, in a press briefing aboard the Royal Princess cruise ship while it was in port in San Francisco.
+“MedallionClass is intended to be the most personalized, the most simple vacation experience that exists on the planet at scale,” said Padgett, in a press briefing aboard the Royal Princess cruise ship while it was in port in San Francisco.
 “We’re taking the world’s largest cruise ships, with thousands of guests and crew members, and making sure the experience feels unique to you.
 Innovation is taking the entire experience back to the roots of what makes cruising special.
 This ship carries the most-connected internet of things implementation for humans on the planet.”

 Big ambitions